bushed/NettyServer/README.md

 ![Benchmark result](https://raw.github.com/bushed/NettyServer/master/Screens/benchmark.png "Benchmark")

-Benchmark details: CPU: Athlon x64 631 @2.6Ghz 4Cores.
+Benchmark details: CPU: Athlon x64 631 @2.6Ghz 4 Cores.
 RAM: 8 GB.
 Max heap size: 512Mb.
 Description: Apache benchmark compare the size of each response to the first received.
 Status page generated dynamically, so obviously there is a lot of failed requests by lengths.